naruep/My-Resume/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying IT from Online courses.
+- 🎓 &nbsp; Completed Google IT Support from COURSERA and studying Google IT Automation with Python Professional.
-- 💼 &nbsp; Working as an IT Support at School of Agricultural Resources, Chulalongkorn University.
+- 💼 &nbsp; Working as an IT Helpdesk Support at School of Agricultural Resources, Chulalongkorn University.
-- 🌱 &nbsp; Learning more about IT Support Specialist, and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about IT, and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>